 Focus on “Developer Experience,” meaning that your product needs to provide usability paradigms that align with that persona.
 For example, most developers prefer using an SDK (software development kit) instead of coding directly against the API.
 Providing SDKs in their programming language of choice decreases ramp-up time and allows companies to leverage the training and tooling investments they already have on a particular technology.
 Other developer experience areas include having good documentation, good tools, and a strong community.

-When building a very technical product for a very technical audience, I do recommend recruiting a Technical Product Manager to lead the effort.
+When building a very technical product for a very specialized audience, I recommend recruiting a Technical Product Manager to lead the effort.
 The TPM won’t code or design the solution.
 Instead, she brings a deep understanding of this audience and can navigate it more quickly.

 #2 How will you increase your product’s revenue by building an API?